informatics-lab/maze/README.md

 # TypeScript Maze

+See it at https://rawgit.com/met-office-lab/maze/master/maze.html (or see below for getting it running locally)

 ### Background
 I am writing this as both a learning exercise for myself in trying to understand TypeScript and its benefits, and also to serve as an extensible project that other interested parties could contribute to.